What is a good homily? You’ve listened to hundreds, maybe thousands, of them; what is a good homily? Here are some answers I imagine you might give.

 Pray together as a married couple and as a family.
 Go to Mass every Sunday and Holy Day and never miss; get your priorities straight and teach your children to get theirs straight.
 Go to Confession regularly as a family and teach your children that life is built on forgiveness and fresh starts.
 That commitment and loyalty matters!
 Don’t deprive your children of their opportunity to see you acknowledge your sins before God.

 Jesus was born not only into a family but also into a holy family.
-A holy family is a family, which has God at its conscious center.
+A holy family is a family, which has God at its conscious centre.

 A holistic and holy family is integrated, not fractured; other-centered, not self-centered; lives in forgiveness, affirms the uniqueness of each of its members; builds up instead of tears down; is mindful of God and not neglectful of His Presence and love.